Magaswaran/Magaswaran/README.md

 - 👋 Hi, I’m @Magaswaran
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning computer science engineering
+- 🌱 I’m currently persuing BE CSE
+- ..
+I'm currently learning JAVA
-- 📫 To reach me in linkedin
+- 📫 To reach me in www.linkedin.com/in/magaswaran/

 <!---
 Magaswaran/Magaswaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.